LNP-BP/LNPBPs/lnpbp-0001.md

 prevent potential reply-attacks for interpreting message under different protocols.
 The choice of duplicate single SHA256 hash is made due to the fact that according to Peter Wuille it is not yet used in any existing bitcoin protocol, which increases compatibility and reduces chances of collisions with existing protocols.

+### Protocol failures

+The protocol may fail during three of **commitment* procedure steps:
+* when the *tweaking factor* `f` exceeds Zp order `p` for Secp256k1
+* when the multiplication of Secp256k1 generator point `G` on the *tweaking factor* `f` results in `F` equal to the point at infinity
+* when additions of the point `F` and the original public key `P` results in `T` equal to the point at infinity

+The probabilities of these failures are infinitesimal; for instance the probability of SHA256 hash value of a random message exceeding Zp order `p` is `(2^256 - p) / p`, which is less than `3.7*10^-66`, i.e. lower than probability of CPU failure.
+The probability of the second and third failure is even lower, since the point at infinity may be obtained only if `F` will be equal to `-G` or `-P`, i.e. the probability of private key collision, equal to the inverse of Secp256k1 curve generator point order `n`.

+These cases may be ignored by a protocol user -- or, alternatively, in case of the protocol failure the user may change `P` value and re-run the protocol.

 ### No nonce